wp-plugins/ddirections/readme.txt

 == Changelog ==

 = 1.4.1 =
 * Fixed spelling mistakes and better translations.
+Thanks to jeffreytp and Josh for reporting.

 = 1.4 =
 * Added new Widget.
 You have to use the shortcodes on the landing page to get DDirections working.